hyperspy/hyperspy/doc/user_guide/eels.rst

     >>> m.components.N_K.fine_structure_width = 45
     >>> m.smart_fit()

-After executing the commands above the model of the fine structure of both edges is much better, and the B/N ratio gets closer to one.
-Indeed, when performing EELS quantification using the low-loss to account for multiple scattering, improving the model of the fine structure is essential for accurate parameter estimation.
+After executing the commands above, the model of the fine structure of both edges is much better, and the B/N ratio gets closer to one.
+Indeed, when performing EELS quantification using the low-loss region to account for multiple scattering, improving the model of the fine structure is essential to obtain an accurate parameter estimation.

-When fitting edges with fine structure enabled it is often desirable that the fine structure region of nearby ionization edges does not overlap.
+When fitting edges with fine structure enabled, it is often desirable that the fine structure region of nearby ionization edges does not overlap.
 HyperSpy provides a method, :py:meth:`~.models.eelsmodel.EELSModel.resolve_fine_structure`, to